 Want to participate in a short research study?
 Help shape the future of investing tools and you could win a $250 gift card!

-Over the last twelve months Eagle Plains Resources has recorded a ROE of 3.2%.
-One way to conceptualize this, is that for each CA$1 of shareholders' equity it has, the company made CA$0.032 in profit.
+Eagle Plains Resources has a ROE of 3.2%, based on the last twelve months.
+That means that for every CA$1 worth of shareholders' equity, it generated CA$0.032 in profit.

 Return on Equity = Net Profit ÷ Shareholders' Equity

 3.2% = CA$278k ÷ CA$7.4m (Based on the trailing twelve months to March 2019.)

 It's easy to understand the 'net profit' part of that equation, but 'shareholders' equity' requires further explanation.
 It is the capital paid in by shareholders, plus any retained earnings.
 You can calculate shareholders' equity by subtracting the company's total liabilities from its total assets.

 What Does Return On Equity Signify?

 Return on Equity measures a company's profitability against the profit it has kept for the business (plus any capital injections).
 The 'return' is the profit over the last twelve months.
 A higher profit will lead to a higher ROE.
 So, all else being equal, a high ROE is better than a low one.
 That means it can be interesting to compare the ROE of different companies.

 Does Eagle Plains Resources Have A Good Return On Equity?

 Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
 The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
 If you look at the image below, you can see Eagle Plains Resources has a lower ROE than the average (8.2%) in the Metals and Mining industry classification.